MoralisWeb3/changelog/2022-06-08-Ethereum-Testnet-Merge.md

 ### Migrate to Goerli (Recommended)

 The best way to ensure no of your test environments break is to migrate to Goerli.
-Nothing will change for Goerli and Moralis already offers Goerli support in Moralis Nodes and Moralis API.
+Nothing will change for Goerli and Moralis already offers Goerli support in Moralis Server, Moralis Nodes and Moralis API.

 - Get some goerli Ethers (gEth), from faucets: [goerli faucet](https://goerlifaucet.com/) or [Goerli Authenticated Faucet](https://goerli-faucet.mudit.blog/)
 - Migrate/Deploy your Smart Contract(s) to Goerli testnet.